Details & Descriptions of MH Oil Paints

 This section gives assessments for certain determinable characteristics of all the colours presently in my range, as well as a few informal remarks on their qualities and idiosyncrasies when used.
-Following the pattern already laid out on all my tube and can labels, and on my more recent colour charts, I give:
+Following the pattern already laid out on all my tubes and labels, and on my more recent colour charts, I give the:

-- Lightfastness: This gives some indication of the resistance of a pigment to fading when exposed to very high light levels.
+Lightfastness: This gives some indication of the resistance of a pigment to fading when exposed to very high light levels.
 Though the commonly used numerical system for this is the scale devised by the American Society of Testing and Manufactures (ASTM I-V), in practice the fade resistance of pigments is greatly affected by their concentration, or lack of it, in paint mixes.
-Thus an excellently lightfast pigment (ASTM I), if dispersed in a paint by addition of fillers, will in consequence show increased tendency to fade.
-As I have said before, there are no fi llers added to the pigments in my paint range.
+Thus an excellently lightfast pigment (ASTM I), if dispersed in paint by the addition of fillers, will, in consequence, show an increased tendency to fade.
+As I have said before, there are no fillers added to the pigments in my paint range.

-- Oil Content: This indicates broadly how much oil has to be ground in with the dry pigment or the lake dye in order to make it into a workable paint.
-A paint with high oil content will generally, but with exceptions, dry to a glossier surface; that with a low oil content will be leaner.
+Oil Content: This indicates broadly how much oil has to be ground in with the dry pigment or the lake dye in order to make it into a workable paint.
+A paint with high oil content will generally, but with exceptions, dry to a glossier surface; with low oil, the content will be leaner.

 Toxicity: This should be taken seriously if you want a long and healthy relationship with my paints.
 More advice is given in the Health and Safety section of Our website.